KPIs & Operating Metrics(New)

 • Quarterly Beginning Cash Balance fell 18.75% to $2.0 billion in Q1 2017 from the year-ago period, while the trailing twelve-month figure was $2.0 billion through Jan 2017, down 18.75% year-over-year, with the annual reading at $2.0 billion for FY2017, 18.75% down from the prior year.

-• Beginning Cash Balance for Q1 2017 was $2.0 billion at Best Buy, down from $2.4 billion in the prior quarter.
+• Beginning Cash Balance was $2.0 billion for Q1 2017 at Best Buy, down from $2.4 billion in the prior quarter.

-• The five-year high for Beginning Cash Balance was $2.7 billion in Q1 2015, with the low at $2.0 billion in Q1 2017.
+• Over five years, Beginning Cash Balance peaked at $2.7 billion in Q1 2015 and troughed at $2.0 billion in Q1 2017.

-• The sharpest move saw Beginning Cash Balance fell 9.19% in 2016, then fell 18.75% in 2017.
+• Year-over-year, Beginning Cash Balance decreased 9.19% in 2016 and then decreased 18.75% in 2017.

-• Over 3 years, Beginning Cash Balance stood at $2.7 billion in 2015, then dropped by 9.19% to $2.4 billion in 2016, then dropped by 18.75% to $2.0 billion in 2017.
+• A 3-year view of Beginning Cash Balance shows it stood at $2.7 billion in 2015, then decreased by 9.19% to $2.4 billion in 2016, then decreased by 18.75% to $2.0 billion in 2017.